-After watching several videos, pretty-please-with-sugar-on-top, read the below guidelines.
+After viewing this website’s kid art, if you think you’d like to submit art too, pretty-please-with-sugar-on-top, read the below guidelines.
 Why?
 There may be a test that your life depends on!
 Or not.

 The Fridge Art Museum is about celebrating children’s unique artistic style and uninhibited imagination.
 I do decline submissions for reasons such as:

 → Too young, too good, or too abstract.
 Sorry, this determination is subjective.
 Art is unfair that way.

 → No parent or guardian’s permission, or the child doesn’t want their art displayed.

 → “Color by numbers” drawings are only accepted if they’re creative, and are a small part of a larger original art exhibit.

 If I don’t accept the art, the answer is almost always “Try again later!”
 You might also visit Artsonia.com, which is a super cool, online art museum for kid art classes (individuals can’t submit there though).

 With these disclaimers in mind, here’s how things work: